mattcrom15/Canvas/README.md

 ## Installation
 to install, simply add the .py file to your scripts folder.

+with C4D open, Script > User Scripts > Script Folder...

+OR

 Windows: C:\Users\ "" YOUR USERNAME ""  \AppData\Roaming\MAXON\ "" YOUR VERSION OF C4D "" \library\scripts
 Mac: /Applications/MAXON/ "" YOUR VERSION OF C4D ""  /library/scripts